Regularized joint mixture models: The RJM model

+We proceed with a description of the penalty functions, discussing our choices from both penalized likelihood and Bayesian viewpoints, and explaining our reasoning for the way that penalty parameters are tuned based on the aforementioned strategies.
 For the remainder of this Section, it is convenient to discuss the corresponding solutions under known group labels.
-In this case let us denote the $n_k \times 1$ response by $\by_k$ and the $n_k \times p$ predictor matrix by $\X_k$ for $k = 1,\dots,K$.
+For the subset of datapoints where $z_i=k$, let us denote the $n_k \times 1$ response by $\by_k$ and the $n_k \times p$ predictor matrix by $\X_k$ for $k = 1,\dots,K$.
 We emphasize that this is for expositional clarity only; the actual solutions under latent group labels are, of course, obtained iteratively via the EM algorithm presented in Section \ref{EM}.